Archmonger/Blackberry-Themes/README.md

 3) Paste.<br/>

 ## **Organizr Ontop of Burry**<br/>
 To allow for automatic theme updating it is recommended you use the subfilter instructions found in the `Plex` instructions above.
+This requires you to run Organizr within a reverse proxy.
 But, if you would rather use Organizr's integrated CSS options then perform the following:<br/>
 1) Navigate to Settings > Customize > Marketplace.<br/>
 2) Install Plex Theme by Grant Burry.<br/>
 3) Navigate to Settings > Customize > Colors & Themes > Theme.<br/>